grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-TODO TODO TODO

 This lets us overwrite the observer with a new one should we ever need to do it.
-Note that, as I mentioned, this is the place where registration approach differs from the "pass inside a message" approach, where we also receive a recipient in a message, but for immediate use.
+Note that, as I mentioned, this is the place where registration approach differs from the "pass inside a message" approach, where we also received a recipient in a message, but for immediate use.
 Here, we don't use the recipient (i.e. the observer) when we get it, but instead we save it for later.

-Time for a general remark.
+#### Communication of intent: optional dependency

 Allowing registering recipients after a sender is created is a way of saying: "the recipient is optional - if you provide one, fine, if not, I will do my work without it".
 Please, do not use this kind of mechanism for **required** recipients - these should all be passed through constructor, making it harder to create invalid objects that are only partially ready to work.
-Placing a
-recipient in a constructor signature is effectively saying that "I will not work without it".
-Look at how the following class members signatures talk to you:
+Placing a recipient in a constructor signature is effectively saying that "I will not work without it".
+Let's practice - just look at how the following class members signatures talk to you:

 {lang="csharp"}
 ~~~